How To Make Malvertisers Pay

 Behavioral Analysis for Malware Prevention

+Consistency in malicious behavior and creatives are essential to effectively catch bad actors using the traditional pre-scan or blocklisting methods.
 But dangerous ads do not perform the same way in sandbox and user environments, and bad actors cleverly swap URLs, creatives, or methods numerous times to avoid blocklists.

-Modern malware attacks are cunning, quick, and endless, and have learned to adapt their strategies to sneak by traditional forms of protection.
+Behavioral analysis is the only way to stop modern malware attacks.
+Today’s malvertisers are cunning, quick, and endless, and have learned to adapt their strategies to sneak by traditional forms of protection.
+Behavioral analysis evaluates ad creative in real time and blocks malicious behavior.
+The process is this:

 • Instead of a sandbox environment, behavioral analysis malware protection solutions run on the page, in the browser or app, in real-time.